Parameterizing Smooth Viscous Fluid Dynamics With a Viscous Blast Wave

-Despite the large number of parameters it is clear that the blast wave has introduced significant simplifications compared to a realistic freeze-out calculated in fluid dynamics.
+Despite the large number of parameters it is clear that the blast wave has introduced significant simplifications compared to the freeze-out calculated in fluid dynamics.
 They come mostly from the simplified shape of the hypersurface (constant proper time) and the spatial structure of the flow field.
 Two more major approximations are made for sake of simplicity.
-First, resonance decays are usually neglected in blast wave calculations, and only hadrons stable under strong decays are taken into account (see \cite{Mazeliauskas:2018irt} for recent work on implementing decays).
+First, resonance decays are usually neglected in blast wave calculations, and only hadrons stable under strong decays are taken into account.
 Secondly, correction terms to the particle distribution $f$ due to bulk stress have been ignored.
 They could in principle be added and we plan to do so in the future.
-We summarize these five major approximations compared to fluid dynamic freeze-out in the following list: \begin{itemize} \item Navier-Stokes approximation used for $\delta f$. \item Certain aspects of the shape of the hypersurface are fixed. \item General shape of the flow field is fixed. \item Lack of resonance production and decay. \item Missing bulk stress effects on particle distributions. \end{itemize}
+We summarize the five major approximations compared to fluid dynamic freeze-out in the following list: \begin{itemize} \item Navier-Stokes approximation used for $\delta f$. \item Certain aspects of the shape of the hypersurface are fixed. \item General shape of the flow field is fixed. \item Lack of resonance production and decay. \item Missing bulk stress effects on particle distributions. \end{itemize}

 Since we have eliminated event-by-event fluctuations from the comparison, the effects of event-by-event fluid dynamic simulations compared to smooth fluid dynamics need to be considered separately.
 They are not included in the study below.
 The same is true for deviations of state-of-the-art 3+1D fluid dynamics from the boost-invariant 2+1D fluid dynamics used here.
 The effects of fluctuations and breaking of boost invariance have already been studied within fluid dynamics \cite{Schenke:2010rr,Qiu:2011iv} and can be added to the considerations in this work.